 The Staff Clinician 1, will participate in the following, focusing primarily on MS and HAM/TSP: patient management; planning, implementation, and execution of clinical research protocols; analysis and presentation of data from those protocols; and teaching of clinical fellows and other trainees.
 In this, the Staff Clinician will interact closely with numerous clinical and translational programs at NINDS and other NIH Institutes.

 The position represents a unique and exciting opportunity for a multiple sclerosis-trained neurologist who is interested in focusing on clinical research in a research-focused clinical environment at the world’s largest research hospital, the NIH Clinical Center.

-Applicants must be neurologists with fellowship training or equivalent experience in neuroimmunology, multiple sclerosis, and/or neuroinfectious disease.
-Experience with the differential diagnosis and management of such disorders is critical.
-The ideal candidate will also have training and experience in clinical research.
+Applicants must be neurologists with fellowship training or equivalent experience in multiple sclerosis.
+Experience with the differential diagnosis and management of multiple sclerosis is critical.
+The ideal candidate will also have substantial training and experience in clinical research.